amit-sarker/cdcop_aamas2021/README.md

 Paper:
 <pre>
 Amit Sarker, Moumita Choudhury, and Md.
 Mosaddek Khan.
 2021.
 A Local Search Based Approach to Solve Continuous DCOPs.
-In Proc. of the 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2021), Online, May 3–7, 2021, IFAAMAS, 9 pages.
+In Proceedings of the 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2021), Online, May 3–7, pages 1127–1135, 2021, IFAAMAS, 9 pages.
 </pre>